stlab/adobe-contract-checks/README.md

 # Adobe Contract Checking

-This is a library of macros used to check that software [contracts](https://en.wikipedia.org/wiki/Design_by_contract) are upheld.
+This library is for checking that software [contracts](https://en.wikipedia.org/wiki/Design_by_contract) are upheld.
 In C++ these checks can be especially important for safety because failure to satisfy contracts typically leads to [undefined